Vanilla Kubernetes

 statefulset.apps/midpoint created

-To shutdown the environment you have 2 options.
+To shutdown the environment, you have the following options:

-Scaling down keeps all the definition in place.
-The statefulset as control object is instructed to create 0 replicas - shutdown all running pods.
+Scaling down keeps all the definitions in place.
+The StatefulSet, as a control object, is instructed to create 0 replicas, i.e. shutdown all running Pods.

-This way we can e.g. selectively shutdown midPoint instances but keeping repository up for maintenance.
+This enables you, for example, to selectively shutdown midPoint instances but keep the repository up for maintenance.

 kubectl scale -n midpoint-deployment --replicas=0 sts/midpoint